Café du Monde

 Preparing beignets in Café du Monde.

-Café du Monde (Café of the World or 'the People's Café') is a renowned open-air coffee shop located on Decatur Street in the French Quarter of New Orleans, Louisiana, United States.
+Café du Monde (Café of the World or 'the People's Café') is an open-air coffee shop located on Decatur Street in the French Quarter of New Orleans, Louisiana, United States.
 It is a New Orleans landmark and tourist destination, known for its café au lait and beignets.
-Its coffee with chicory is widely available in the continental United States.

 History

 The French brought coffee with them as they began to settle along the Gulf Coast and the Mississippi River, circa 1700.
-During the American Civil War, the New Orleans Creoles developed the chicory-blended coffee (as there was a coffee shortage) — which has continued to be served at Café Du Monde and other New Orleans restaurants.
+During the American Civil War, the New Orleans Creoles developed the chicory-blended coffee (as there was a coffee shortage), which has continued to be served at Café Du Monde and other New Orleans restaurants.
 Chicory adds a chocolate-like flavor to café au lait.

 The Acadians (Cajuns) from Nova Scotia brought other French customs, such as the beignet, to Louisiana in the 18th century.
 Unlike most doughnuts, beignets are squared pieces of dough with no hole in the middle and are most often covered with powdered sugar.
 Sometimes they are seen served with fruit, jam, maple syrup, or even savory items.
 At Café du Monde, the beignets are served with a thick coating of powdered sugar and sold in orders of three.

 Café Du Monde is the oldest coffee shop in New Orleans, opening as a simple coffee stand in 1862.
 Its simple menu has changed little since that era, still including dark-roasted coffee with chicory (served black or au lait), beignets, white and chocolate milk, hot chocolate, and fresh-squeezed orange juice.
 Sodas and iced coffee are more recent additions.
 According to the Café du Monde's vice-president, Burton E. Benrud Jr., the beignets remain the only food item on the French Market location's menu; and Café Du Monde is committed to "keeping things the way they've always been: recipes have gone relatively unchanged."